tinymce/tinymce-docs/plugins/bbcode.md

 keywords: punbb informer
 ---

-This plugin makes it possible for TinyMCE to edit BBCode syntax in a WYSIWYG form by converting tags like `[b]` into `<strong>` and then `<strong>` back to `[b]` when the user submits the content.
+This plugin makes it possible to edit BBCode in a WYSIWYG style by converting tags like `[b]` into `<strong>` and then back, when user submits the content.

-> You will need to remove a lot of TinyMCE's functionality in order to use this plugin successfully, since the BBCode format doesn't support the whole HTML specification.
-The BBCode plugin also requires you to set some specific TinyMCE options in order to function.
+> You will need to sacrifice quite a lot of TinyMCE's functionality to use this plugin properly, since BBCode format doesn't support the whole HTML specification.

 **Type:** `String`